Example: MultiDAQ

 2. Add Physical Connection: Connect Channel 1 of the DAC to Channel 1 of the ADC using a piece of conductive wire.

-FrontPanel Application Setup
+FrontPanel Platform Application Setup

-1. Open FrontPanel: Launch the application.
+1. Open the FrontPanel Platform application.

 Example Design Application Setup